Pediatric Palliative Care

-Too many children undergo painful procedures and suffer from the symptoms of advancing disease without adequate relief, despite the fact that modern medicine has the means to relieve their pain and improve most symptoms.
+Too many children undergo painful procedures and suffer from the symptoms of advancing disease without adequate relief.
 Families can feel abandoned and overwhelmed, and social supports to children and their families are woefully inadequate.
 Health care professionals themselves are often left without emotional support for the difficult work they do.

 While the goals of pediatric and adult palliative care are the same – to relieve suffering for seriously ill patients and their families – clinical delivery of pediatric palliative care (PPC) differs fundamentally from adult delivery.
 PPC has experienced notable growth over the past decade, and providers no longer need to ‘go it alone’.
 Download CAPC’s Pediatric Palliative Care Field Guide for a catalog of field resources, tools and training to promote PPC innovation and growth.